Bert Fields: Open letter to the German chancellor

 In 1997, Fields conceived an open letter to then-German Chancellor Helmut Kohl, published as a newspaper advertisement in the International Herald Tribune, which drew parallels between the "organized oppression" of Scientologists in Germany and Nazi policies espoused by Germany in the 1930s.
 The letter was signed by 34 prominent figures in the U.S. entertainment industry, including the top executives of MGM, Warner Bros., Paramount, Universal, and Sony Pictures Entertainment as well as actors Dustin Hoffman and Goldie Hawn, director Oliver Stone, writers Mario Puzo and Gore Vidal, and talk-show host Larry King.

 As a teacher

 Fields taught at Stanford Law School and lectured annually at Harvard Law School.

 Musician

 A serious music enthusiast, Fields performed with his good friend and client George Harrison.
 He performed and recorded professionally as a singer and vibraphonist with Les Deux Love Orchestra, led by Bobby Woods.

 Celebrating his 92nd birthday, he released his first single, a cover of the Gene Autry classic, "Back In The Saddle."

 Actor

-Fields appeared as District Attorney Hal Davies in the Dragnet episode "The Pyramid Swindle."
+In 1967, Fields portrayed prosecutor "Hal Davies" on an episode of Dragnet.
+Fields was the real-life lawyer for the show's creator and lead actor, Jack Webb.

 Personal life

-Fields is noted as having "cultivated a dapper and urbane image, based in part on his fondness for English tailoring and English history", according to the Los Angeles Times.
+Fields was noted as having "cultivated a dapper and urbane image, based in part on his fondness for English tailoring and English history", according to the Los Angeles Times.